Assassination of Daya Pathirana: Abduction and assassination

 On 15 December 1986, he along with a colleague named Somasiri was abducted to a lonely spot off the Bolgoda Lake, Piliyandala.
 The abductors then began to torture him and Somasiri, demanding information about other student and left activists.
 This was interrupted by a group of pilgrims (as it was the full moon poya day) It saved the life of Somasiri.
 But Pathirana's throat was slit at the point of intervention, and he eventually succumbed to his wounds.

 Aftermath

 The assassination of Daya Pathirana is considered as the first targeted killing of the 1987–89 Janatha Vimukthi Peramuna insurrection.
 The subsequent uprising proved extremely costly to the country, leaving approximately 60,000 dead or missing.
-During its earlier stages, Janatha Vimukthi Peramuna unleashed violence killing radical leftist figures like Daya Pathirana and Vijaya Kumaratunga in a bid to neutralize the threats from the left-wing politics itself.
 However in 1996, six years after the failed insurrection, General Secretary Tilvin Silva denied that Janatha Vimukthi Peramuna was involved in the Daya Pathirana murder.